 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.

 The GTX 670 has 1024 MB more video memory than the GeForce GTX 770, so is likely to be much better at displaying game textures at higher resolutions.
-However, overall, the GeForce GTX 770 has superior memory performance.
+This is supported by the fact that the GTX 670 also has superior memory performance overall.

-The GeForce GTX 770 has 32 GB/sec greater memory bandwidth than the GTX 670, which means that the memory performance of the GeForce GTX 770 is noticeably better than the GTX 670.
+The GTX 670 has 160.2 GB/sec greater memory bandwidth than the GeForce GTX 770, which means that the memory performance of the GTX 670 is massively better than the GeForce GTX 770.

 The GeForce GTX 670 SLI requires 340 Watts to run and the GeForce GTX 770 requires 230 Watts.
 We would recommend a PSU with at least 550 Watts for the GeForce GTX 770, but we do not have a recommended PSU wattage for the GTX 670.
 The GTX 670 requires 110 Watts more than the GeForce GTX 770 to run.
 The difference is significant enough that the GTX 670 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GTX 770.